 If I am successful, can I defer my place?

-No. Although, this is the third year of the fellowship, a fourth year is not guaranteed and therefore prospective applicants interested in this programme are encouraged to apply in the upcoming application cycle.
+No. Although, this is the fourth year of the fellowship, a fifth year is not guaranteed and therefore prospective applicants interested in this programme are encouraged to apply in the upcoming application cycle.

 Does the programme allow for extensions in case of step-offs?

-This is currently not possible as it is a learning programme with a clear end date
+This is currently not possible because the learning programme has fixed dates.

 How often does the fellowship run?

-This is the third year of the fellowship.
-A fourth year is not guaranteed and therefore prospective applicants interested in this programme are encouraged to apply in the upcoming application cycle.
+This is the fourth year of the fellowship.
+A fifth year is not guaranteed and therefore prospective applicants interested in this programme are encouraged to apply in the upcoming application cycle.

 Is there flexibility for a delayed start?

 This is not possible due to the structure of the educational programme.
-The planned start date is on Tuesday 6th of September 2022 for all HEE regions.
+The planned start date is on Tuesday 5th of September 2023 for all regions.